sonicakes/ga-final-project/docs/pomodoro.md

 Started implementing OpenWeather API to get current weather for the city, but it only shows for the first tour_day, and no idea how to pass ruby variables into JS (title for city name).

+## Wed 29 Aug 10.30 am
+Passed variable from Ruby to JS, for weather location.
+Dont know yet how to link it with data-id attributes.